Llyn Geirionydd Lake

-Lake Geirionydd is a beautiful natural gem located in the Gwydir Forest Park, just a few miles from the town of Betws-y-Coed.
+Lake Geirionydd is a beautiful natural gem located in the Gwydir Forest Park, just a few miles from Betws-y-Coed.
 This stunning lake is approximately one mile long and 60 feet deep, making it a popular destination for a range of water activities, including kayaking, paddle boarding, wild swimming and sailing.
 With its own slipway, Geirionydd is one of the only lakes in North Wales that allows power boating and water skiing, making it a popular destination for those looking for a more thrilling water-based activity.
-Facilities include a car park, picnic area, and public toilets
+Facilities include a car park, picnic area, and public toilets.

 The lake has long been a popular destination for visitors to North Wales, with tourists coming from far and wide to enjoy the stunning scenery and outdoor activities.
 There are several walking trails that offer breathtaking views of the lake and its surroundings, including the Llyn Geirionydd trail, which takes visitors on a circular route around the lake.